-I actually started two successful businesses based on the secret to success that's revealed in Conwell's classic story.
+I started two successful businesses based on the secret to success that Conwell's revealed in his classic story.

-For a home-based mail order business that I began in the mid 1980s, I simply looked around our house to see what I had at hand to use, and I discovered three things:
+For a home-based mail order business that I began in the mid 1980s, I looked around our house to see what I had at hand to use, and I discovered three things:

 1. An Atari® computer.

 2. A collection of Atari® shareware (non commercial software) programs.

-3. Hobbyists who were asking me where they could obtain these programs.
+3. Hobbyists who were asking me where they could obtain Atari® software.

-I simply used my computer to compile the programs onto disks, wrote a detailed software catalogue that listed the disks, placed a small display ad in popular computer magazines, and I was in business.
+I used my computer to compile the programs onto disks, wrote a detailed software catalogue that described the disks, placed a small display ad in popular computer magazines, and I was in business.

 For my current online business — this website, I again looked to see what I had on hand.

 1. As Mac computer.

 2. A collection of handmade recipe scrapbooks and out-of-print cookbooks in the public domain that I had inherited from my mother.

 3. People who were asking me for the old fashioned recipes.

 Similar to my earlier business, I used my computer to compile the old fashioned recipes onto a Solo Build It (SBI) website, and now here you are reading this page.